Heidi Heitkamp: Later career

 Heitkamp is a contributor to CNBC.
 In the 2020 presidential election, she was on North Dakota's Democratic-NPL elector slate for Joe Biden.
 Trump won the state's three electoral votes.
-In 2020, she was named a potential candidate for secretary of agriculture in the Biden Administration.
-Biden ultimately chose former Secretary of Agriculture Tom Vilsack.
+In 2020, she was named a potential candidate for Secretary of Agriculture in the Biden Administration.
+Biden ultimately chose Tom Vilsack, who had previously held the position under President Barack Obama.

 In 2021, Heitkamp lobbied against Democratic Party efforts to raise taxes on corporations, large inheritances and the superwealthy to pay for a $3.5 trillion social spending bill.
 The lobbyist John Breaux recruited her to advocate against taxation of large inheritances.

 In October 2022, Heitkamp was named director of the Institute of Politics at the University of Chicago in Chicago, IL, after previously serving there as a Pritzker Fellow.
+In January 2025, announced she would step down at the end of the year.
+On October 20, 2025, John Kirby was named as her successor.

+Heitkamp is a board member for American Edge, a lobbying organization for the technology industry, and Norfolk Southern.

 Political positions

 Heitkamp has been described as a moderate Democrat.
 She was considered a centrist and often supported bipartisan legislation.
 The National Journal has given her a composite rating of 53% liberal and 47% conservative.
 The American Conservative Union gives her a lifetime 13.67% conservative rating.
 The fiscally conservative group Americans for Prosperity gives Heitkamp a lifetime score of 26% and a higher score of 70% in 2016.
 Americans for Democratic Action, which supports liberal positions, gave her a score of 45% liberal in 2016 and 60% liberal in 2015.
 According to FiveThirtyEight, Heitkamp voted in line with Trump's positions over 54% of the time.
 Congressional Quarterly published a study finding that she voted with Trump's position 67% of the time.
 The Associated Press found that she voted with his positions more than 68% of the time.
 In 2018, GovTrack placed Heitkamp near the center of the Senate as the third-most moderate Democrat, to the right of moderate Republican senator Susan Collins.

 In March 2018, Heitkamp co-sponsored the Israel Anti-Boycott Act (s.
 720), which would have made it a federal crime for American contractors to encourage or participate in boycotts against Israel and Israeli settlements in the occupied Palestinian territories if protesting actions by the Israeli government.

 In June 2018, Americans for Prosperity, which is backed by the Koch brothers, ran digital advertisements thanking Heitkamp for her vote to pass legislation loosening financial regulations on banks.